Yes you can kill Japanese Knotweed without employing a specialist, these are the main ways to get rid of it....

 It also states that it is up to you the householder to control the plants from spreading.
 It is also illegal to dispose of Japanese Knotweed incorrectly, causing further spreading.
 I have included safe and legal ways of disposal on this page.

-When I'm treating a large area of Japanese Knotweed, I use this concentrated 360g/l weedkiller, rather than the branded sprays, it is a lot cheaper and a lot more effective.
-More information on my page
+weedkiller Available rather than the branded sprays, it is a lot cheaper and a lot more effective.
+More information on my page,

 Finally a few precautions when dealing with an infestation of Japanese Knotweed.